I-1-2-53.Filing a Fee Petition

 A. Who May File

-The person, either an attorney or a qualified non-attorney (HALLEX I-1-1-2 B), whom the claimant appointed in writing to act on their behalf in pursuing a claim or asserted right before the Social Security Administration (SSA) may file a fee petition unless:
+The representative, either an attorney or a qualified non-attorney (Hearings, Appeals, and Litigation Law (HALLEX) manual I-1-1-2 B), whom the claimant appointed in writing to act on their behalf in pursuing a claim or asserted right before the Social Security Administration (SSA) may file a fee petition unless:

-Except in the above circumstances, any duly appointed representative may request a fee for the services the representative actually provided in pursing the claimant's benefit rights in proceedings before SSA.
+Although SSA will not return the fee petition in these situations, fee authorizers must not authorize any fee in response to the fee petition.
+Otherwise, any representative may request a fee for the services the representative actually provided in pursing the claimant's benefit rights in proceedings before SSA.
 If a representative delegates certain tasks, such as developing the claimant's medical record, to another person whom the representative supervises and directs, the representative files a single fee petition which includes the services of the unappointed assistant.
 However, services of another person who actually served as the claimant's representative at a hearing (whether appointed or not) may not be included in the fee petition.
-That person must file their own fee petition, requesting a fee for any services they performed in representing the claimant.
-(See HALLEX I-1-2-12 C.3.b.)
+That person must become an appointed representative (see HALLEX I-1-1-10) and file their own fee petition, requesting a fee for any services they performed in representing the claimant.
+See HALLEX I-1-2-12 C.3.b.

-If the claimant appointed more than one representative, each representative who wants to charge and collect a fee for their services must file a fee petition and request a fee for the services they performed.
+If the claimant appointed more than one representative, each representative who wants to request a fee for their services must file a fee petition to request a fee for the services they performed.

 NOTE:

-SSA cannot accept a fee petition filed by another person even if the appointed representative has signed a power of attorney specifically authorizing another person to file a fee petition with SSA on the representative's behalf.
-See POMS GN 03930.020A.
+Except in the limited circumstances described above, SSA cannot accept a fee petition filed by another person even if the representative has signed a power of attorney specifically authorizing another person to file a fee petition with SSA on the representative's behalf.

 B. When to File

-The representative files the petition for fee approval only after the representative has completed providing services for the claimant and any auxiliary beneficiaries.
-If the representative acted on the claimant's behalf in both obtaining a partially favorable determination or decision and is appealing the unfavorable aspect of that determination or decision, the representative's services do not end until the appealed issues are resolved.
-The representative who has ended their services may file the petition before SSA effectuates a determination or decision.
+The fee petition is not properly filed until after the representative has completed providing services for the claimant and any auxiliary beneficiaries or eligible spouse.
+If the representative acted on the claimant's behalf in obtaining a partially favorable determination or decision and is appealing the unfavorable aspect of that determination or decision, the representative's services do not end until the appeal is resolved.
+A representative whose representational services have ended may file the petition before SSA effectuates a determination or decision.

 NOTE:

-If the representative's services have not ended, authorization should be delayed.
+If the representative submitted a fee petition but their services have not ended, authorization must be delayed.
 See HALLEX I-1-2-56 A.3. for procedures when delaying authorization.
 Multiple authorizations based on multiple fee petitions for the same services are not appropriate, even if additional past-due benefits are available.

 There is no time limit within which a representative must petition.

-To obtain direct payment of all or part of an authorized fee withheld from title II and title XVI past-due benefits, the representative who is eligible for direct fee payment should file the petition, or a written notice of their intent to petition, within 60 days after the date of the first notice of favorable decision.
+To obtain direct payment of all or part of an authorized fee withheld from Title II or Title XVI past-due benefits, the representative who is eligible for direct fee payment should file the petition, or a written notice of their intent to file a petition, within 60 days after the date of the first notice of favorable decision.
+The same time limit applies if someone other than the representative is filing in the limited circumstance described in subsection A, above.
+This requirement is to ensure that SSA does not erroneously release past-due benefits withheld to pay authorized fees.
+If a representative is appealing a partially favorable determination or decision, they may submit a written notice of their intention to file a petition to ensure SSA withholds past-due benefits and must file their petition only after completing providing their services.

 C. Where to File